-Become a Class or Student Representative and have your voice heard!
+Become a Student Representative and have your voice heard!

 You will be your classmate’s point of contact, listening to their views, concerns and academic matters.
 This role offers a great chance for you to develop your leadership and communication skills, something future employers will be interested in.

 Interested?
-Contact Sandra Edwards, Head of Full-time Undergraduate Programmes to find out more about becoming a representative or visit the student representation section on MyLIBF to contact a current rep with an issue or query.
+Contact the Full-time Programmes Team to find out more about becoming a representative or visit the student engagement section on MyLIBF to contact a current rep with an issue or query.

 National Student Survey